The Ultimate Guide for Choosing the Right Medicare Supplement Plan

 Here are a few more details about Medicare Supplements:

-- There are a lot of plan options out there, but we have narrowed it down to 3 plans that are worth considering – Plan F, Plan G, and Plan N
+- There are a lot of plan options out there, but we have narrowed it down to the three most popular plans – Plan F, Plan G, and Plan N.

 When Do I Need a Medicare Supplement?

 You can only buy a Medicare Supplement if you’re on Medicare, so let’s start there.

 You can first sign up for Medicare during a seven-month window that includes the three months before you turn 65, the month in which you turn 65, and three months after the month you turn 65.